pbek/QOwnNotes/webpage/src/getting-started/cli-parameters.md

 # Command line interface parameters

-You can use these parameters on the command line interface:
+You can use these parameters on the command line interface (CLI) to control the behavior of the application:

 | Parameter                    | Description                                                                                                                                |
 | ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ |